Holiday Hazards: How to Keep Your Pet Safe

 Therefore, it’s vital to pet-proof any décor that your four-legged friend can get their paws on to avoid potential disaster.
 Even though these When putting up the holiday tree, make sure the tree is sturdy and doesn’t have a chance of falling or tempt your cat to climb the tree and get their claws on the ornaments.

 Speaking of which, I recommend removing decorations such as ornaments and tinsel, as well as keeping ribbons and gift-wrapping paper away from pets.
 These can all be dangerous and pose a choking hazards when ingested and cause internal damage.

 Also, keep wires and extension cords away from your pets to avoid electrocution.
 Finally, don’t leave pets unattended near lit candles, so they don’t burn themselves or start a fire.

 Prepare your pets for unfamiliar guests in case they get scared, hyperactive, or nervous around other people they don’t know, so the holiday season can safely bring together faces that are unfamiliar to your pets (Hi, Uncle Frank!).

-I recommend Zesty Paws Calming Bites to help keep them relaxed.
-The bites may help to promote calmness and composure to help your cat or dog feel more comfortable during normal stressful situations.
+I recommend Calming Bites to help keep them relaxed.
+The soft chews may help to promote calmness and composure to help your cat or dog feel more comfortable during normal stressful situations.
 Another way to ease the situation for your furry friends is to set a safe place for them to play and get away from guests and loud noises.
 This will allow them to have the space to be alone and enjoy some playtime.